Science Technology Engineering Math (STEM) Schools

 Admissions to STEM Launch and STEM Magnet Lab are managed by the Choice Program.
 STEM Magnet Lab and STEM Launch are school-wide STEM programs.

 Admissions to the general education program at Northglenn High are managed by the Choice Program.
-Beginning with the 2013-14 school year, Northglenn High's STEM Program will be application based and in-district students wishing to enroll in the program must apply directly with the school, out-of-district students wishing to enroll in the program must apply to attend the school via the Choice Program and also apply for the STEM program directly with the school.
+Northglenn High's STEM Program is application based.
+In-district students wishing to enroll in the program must apply directly with the school, out-of-district students wishing to enroll in the program must apply to attend the school via the Choice Program and also apply for the STEM program directly with the school.